-5.18.8.
-Support for the Reporter of Suspected Abuse
+5.20.8 Support for the Reporter of Suspected Abuse

-It is acknowledged that feelings generated by the discovery that a member of staff or volunteer is, or may be, abusing a young person or adult at risk, will raise concerns among other staff or volunteers.
+It is acknowledged that feelings generated by the discovery that a member of staff or volunteer is, or may be, abusing a child or young person, will raise concerns among other staff or volunteers.
 This includes the difficulties inherent in reporting such matters.
-The BTC assures all staff/volunteers that it will fully support and protect anyone who, in good faith (without malicious intent), reports his or her concern about a colleague's practice or the possibility that a young person or adult at risk may be being abused.
+The BTC assures all staff/volunteers that it will fully support and protect anyone who, in good faith (without malicious intent), reports his or her concern about a colleague's practice or the possibility that a child or young person may be being abused.

-5.18.9.
-Types of Investigation
+5.20.9 Types of Investigation